-France honors hero officer who swapped places with hostage
+France honors officer who swapped places with hostage

 How the rampage unfolded

-Before the supermarket, the gunman stole a car, killing one person in the vehicle and wounding another, the interior minister said.
+Before arriving at the supermarket, the gunman stole a car, killing one person in the vehicle and wounding another, the interior minister said.

 The gunman then shot at four National Police officers who were jogging in Carcassonne.
 The driver tried to run the officers down.
 One of them was wounded, but he was not in serious condition.